-- 5. 12.
-Fencing.
-Solar Energy Facilities may be secured with perimeter fencing to restrict unauthorized access.
-Fencing is not subject to setbacks in subsection 4 7. - 6.
-13. Height.
-Solar collection devices shall not exceed twenty (20) feet in height when oriented at maximum tilt (measured from the ground at the base of the equipment). - 7.
-14. Lighting.
-Solar Energy Facility lighting shall be limited to inverter and/or substation locations only.
-Light fixtures shall have downlit shielding and be placed to keep light onsite and glare away from adjacent properties, bodies of water, and adjacent roadways.
+- 14. Lighting.
+Solar Renewable Energy Facility lighting shall be limited to inverter and/or substation locations only.
+Light fixtures shall have downlit shielding and be placed to keep light on-site and glare away from adjacent properties, bodies of water, and adjacent roadways.
 Flashing or intermittent lights are prohibited.
-All lighting must comply with dark sky-friendly lighting technology. - 8.
-15. Wiring.
+All lighting must comply with dark sky-friendly lighting technology. - 15.
+Wiring.
 Wiring (including communication lines) may be buried underground.
-Any above-ground wiring within the footprint of the solar energy facilities shall not exceed the height of the solar array at maximum tilt.
+Any above-ground wiring within the footprint of the solar renewable energy facilities shall not exceed the height of the solar unit array at maximum tilt.